-Provide the number of citations issued by your department for the last three years for:
+Provide the number of citations issued by your agency for the last three years for:

-Safety belt/child safety seats; impaired driving; speeding violations; distracted driving and, special enforcement efforts.

-Provide information on your all of your enforcement efforts.
-Make sure to include information for all types of enforcement done during the year including; Commercial vehicle, Motorcycle, Pedestrian, Railroad, Red Light etc.
+Safety belt/child safety seats; impaired driving; speeding violations; distracted driving and special enforcement efforts.
+Provide information on all of your enforcement efforts.
+Make sure to include information for all types of enforcement done during the year including; Commercial Vehicle, Motorcycle, Pedestrian, Railroad, Red Lights, etc.

 How Effective Were You?
-(40 pts.)

-Show how data drove all of your efforts.
+Show how your data drove all of your efforts.
 We want outcomes not outputs for this section.
-The secret to this section is very simple do the research and find the numbers.
+The secret to this section is very simple; do the research and find the numbers.
 This is not only important for completing your application, but the data will help you to evaluate and build your entire traffic safety program.
 This section can be used as a barometer of how well your agency is doing.
-At a minimum, address your traffic program's effectiveness in the following areas: change in safety belt use, change in the number of speed and alcohol related fatalities and injury crashes from previous years, and change in the total number of crashes from previous years.
+At a minimum, address your traffic program's effectiveness in the following areas: change in safety belt use, change in the number of fatal and injury crashes from previous years, and change in the total number of roadway crashes from previous years.

-Quality of Submission (10 pts.)
+Quality of Submission